Tuition & funding

-Taught by dedicated instructors with years of audit, consulting and accounting experience, the CPA program is built on a tradition of excellence and designed to meet the needs of the next generation of accounting professionals.
-Students can complete the program part-time in the evening over a period of up-to two years or fast-track their CPA by studying full time with our Accelerated Program, where one can complete the program in as quickly as 8 months.
-The John Molson CPA has a long and proud tradition of excellence in graduate accounting education, and posts remarkable first-time writer pass rates for the Common Final Examination (CFE).
+Taught by dedicated instructors with years of audit, consulting and accounting experience, the John Molson Graduate Diploma in Chartered Professional Accountancy (CPA) is built on a tradition of excellence and designed to meet the needs of the next generation of accounting professionals.
+Students can complete the program part-time in the evening over a period of up to two years, or fast-track by studying full-time with our Accelerated Pathway, where one can complete the program in as quickly as 16 months (including a one-term leave of absence).
+The John Molson CPA program has a long and proud tradition of excellence in graduate accounting education and posts remarkable first-time writer pass rates for the Common Final Examination.

 Priority will be given to complete applications submitted by the deadline.
 In some cases, programs may continue to accept applications as long as there is space available.

 International students: Considering the waiting period involved in meeting the entry requirements to Canada and Quebec, we strongly encourage international applicants to apply early and submit supporting documents prior to the deadline.

 Tuition and fees of the program may depend on your student status, among other key factors.
 Estimate these costs based on the most common situations.

 Funding packages are generally available for students in thesis-based programs.
 Course-based students may be eligible for a number of donor awards, and may consult with their department for program-specific opportunities.